Pippa Winslow

-Pippa Winslow is an American actress.
+Pippa Winslow is an American actress known for her work in West End theatre and major television series with a career spanning over four decades in theatre and television.
+She is well-known for her work in major West End productions and on streaming platforms like Netflix and Apple TV+.

 Early life and education

-Winslow is originally from the United States.
+Winslow was born in the United States and raised in several states, including New York, New Jersey, and California.
 She obtained a BA in Drama from the University of California, Irvine and an MFA from the American Conservatory Theater in San Francisco.
 After acting in New York and in touring companies, she moved to the United Kingdom in 2001.

 Career

-She appeared as Blinkie Douglas, American socialite and friend to Princess Margaret, in season 3, episodes 1 and 2 of The Crown.
+She appeared as Peggy "Blinkie" Douglas, American socialite and friend to Princess Margaret, in season 3, episodes 1 and 2 of The Crown.
 She was a member of the ensemble in the original West End production of Craig Warner's Strangers on a Train, opening 19 November 2013 at the Gielgud Theatre.
 She portrayed Carlotta in the United Kingdom premiere of Maury Yeston and Arthur Kopit's Phantom.
-She appeared in the West End Arts Theatre production of Bonnie & Clyde (musical) in 2022 as Cumie Barrow/Governor Miriam Ferguson/Eleanore, in the Garrick Theatre production in 2023, as well as being in the West End Cast Recording of the musical.
+She appeared in the West End Arts Theatre production of Bonnie & Clyde (musical) in 2022 as Cumie Barrow/Governor Miriam Ferguson/Eleanore, and in the Garrick Theatre production in 2023, as well as being in the West End Cast Recording of the musical.
 Also in 2023 she played Countess/Seamstress/Sybil Sullivan in the London premiere of Flowers for Mrs Harris.
+In 2024 she created the role of Carolanne in the Leeds Playhouse production of Paranormal Activity.
+In 2025 she reprised her role in the West End production at the Ambassadors Theatre (London) which ran from December to April 2026.